Examples

 \[ g_{ij\in\textrm{system}} = \begin{pmatrix} 420 & 95 & 0 \\ & 250 & 30 \\ & & 0 \end{pmatrix} \] These are given in units of \(\textrm{cm}^{-1}\).

 The system is initially left to relax to a steady state where there are no excitations in the system.
-Then an exciton is inserted on site 1 (by \(\sigma^x\) operation).
+Then an exciton is inserted at site 1 (by \(\sigma^x\) operation).
 We then monitor the site populations and study how fast the exciton reaches its destination, site 3:

 We find relatively strong changes in the solution: the transport to site 3 is essentially weaker.
-This implies that cross correlations can be harmful for efficient energy transport.
+This implies that cross-correlations can be harmful for efficient energy transport.
 The absence of cross-correlations is indeed the usual assumption taken in numerical simulations.